Layne-Huang/layne-huang.github.io/index.md

 I'm a fourth-year Ph.D. student at the Department of Computer Science, City University of Hong Kong, advised by Prof. [Ka-Chun Wong](http://www.cs.toronto.edu/~wkc/).
 Before that, I received my bachelor's degree from Wuhan University (major in MIS and minor in CS).
 My research interests include AIDD (AI for drug design), Bioinformatics, and BioNLP.
 I am also a big fan of Real Madrid ⚽️.

-I am looking for the Post-doc postion.
+I am looking for the postdoctoral and faculty postions starting from 2024 Fall.
 Please do not hesitate to contact me (lhuang93-c@my.cityu.edu.hk; layne_huang@outlook.com) if you are interested in my research.

 ## News
 - **[Apr 2024]** Our paper "DiffDTM: A conditional structure-free framework for bioactive molecules generation targeted for dual proteins" is accepted to **IEEE Transcations on Artificial Intelligence**.